Skip to main content

 I thought of the Bible's Cyrus and God influencing him to release the Jews to their homeland.
 I thought of Iraq (another millet of the Ottoman's) and the Tower of Babel and the Babylonian Captivity.
 At the end of 1922, all that, and more, was gone.
 The end of World War I saw "The Eternal State" partitioned by the British Empire, and beyond the financial advisory of Arthur Millspaugh, America was largely absent from the Middle Eastern theatre.

 Once the 1953 coup of Iran occurred the Middle East hosted both British and American military forces.
 At the conclusion of Operation Ajax, Iran saw its Prime Minister, Mohammed Mossadegh, removed from office and Reza Pahlavi inserted as an autocratic figurehead.
-The Pahlavi Dynasty was more compliant to US influence and the Jimmy Carter Administration already had a friendly relationship with the Shah of Iran.
+The Pahlavi Dynasty was more compliant to US influence and the Jimmy Carter Administration already had a friendly relationship with the Shah of Iran--Pahlavi.

 It wasn't until the Iran Revolution, in 1979, that the US became even more proactive in the Middle East.
 Once the Tehran Hostage Incident occurred, in November of that year, we saw American attention turn more towards Iran.
 Beyond the failed Operation EagleClaw there were several moves made during the 444-day hostage negotiation.
 The hostages were officially released on, the day of Ronald Reagan's inauguration, January 20, 1981.